Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 From 2005 to 2012, Voiceless supported the Australian Museum’s Eureka Prizes for outstanding achievements by the scientific community.
 The Voiceless Eureka Prize awarded $10,000 annually to an individual or research team whose work had contributed or had the potential to contribute, to animal protection.
 (Eureka Prize Archive coming soon).

-Today, Voiceless is proud to be the home of animal law and animal protection education, developing critical-thinking skills in our next generation of influencers and decision-makers.
+From 2017-2021, Voiceless was proud to be the home of animal law and animal protection education, developing critical-thinking skills in our next generation of influencers and decision-makers.